SASE-Labs-2021/site/content/meetings/_index/table.md

 background = "secondary"

 title = "Event Schedule"
 subtitle = "Check here to see our event schedule.
 Fill out the interest form to access the weekly meetings.
-All workshop details can be found on [Facebook](https://facebook.com/sase.umn).
+All workshop details, including the Zoom links, can be found on [Facebook](https://facebook.com/sase.umn).
 Want a sneak peak?
 Check out our GitHub."

 [header]
     [[header.values]]